Krzysztow/notes/modules.md

 * Modules information from the Soup (build system) creators - https://github.com/mwasplund/Soup/blob/master/Docs/Proposal.md

-* modules gcc branch - they say CMI/BMI is not distributable (just a cache) - https://gcc.gnu.org/wiki/cxx-modules
+* modules gcc branch - they say CMI/BMI is not distributable (just a cache) - https://gcc.gnu.org/wiki/cxx-modules - tight to the version of the compiler, as thats AST representation and it can change between versions